 At Camp Pinnacle, executive directors John and Jane Dockendorf know every camper and are directly involved with the selection and guidance of camp staff and campers.
-Director Fayssoux Evans and programs director Emory Klesick are actively involved in all aspects of camp.
-All of our directors spend their summer participating in activities, eating lunch with campers, leading evening programs and Off-Camp Adventures, and more!
+Our director and leadership team are actively involved in all aspects of camp and spend their summer participating in activities, eating lunch with campers, leading evening programs and Off-Camp Adventures, and more!

 - 3 interviews

 The maturity needed to be an outstanding role model for children is best handled by counselors who are at minimum 18 years old, have attended at least one year of college, and have significant knowledge of outdoor activities and youth development.

 Through our partnership with Adventure Treks and Bold Earth, we have an intensive leadership program that trains advanced students (who have demonstrated excellent potential and proven leadership skills) to become outdoor professionals.
 Many of our counselors are graduates from Adventure Treks or Bold Earth programs.